 He describes the fear of being afraid to speak when he was called on and feeling small and insignificant.
 That fear kept him from even being in conversations with other people; essentially paralyzed him for years.
 In seventh grade, he decided was didn’t want to be silent anymore.

-Like a giant who’s tiny seeds are released after fire scorches the earth, to sprout with humble beginnings before spreading its limbs wide and stretching its head to the heavens — casting that warm glow on those lucky enough to find it — it’s safe to say Juan Felipe Herrera is no longer silent.
+As a giant who’s tiny seeds release after fire scorches the earth to sprout with humble beginnings before spreading its limbs wide and stretching its head above to the heavens, it’s safe to say Juan Felipe Herrera has found his voice.

 On Sept.
 23, Juan’s children’s book “Imagine” was listed as a New York Times Editors’ Choice.
 “The former poet laureate relates his inspiring path from rural Mexico to august Washington in spare lines accompanied by (Lauren) Castillo’s pitch-perfect illustration.”